xavi-/bind-js/README.markdown

 A simple templating engine for node.js that smiles back.
 It's influenced by mustache and the lift templating engine.

-Currently works with Node v0.1.33
+Currently works with node.js v0.1.33

 ## Goals
 * Works on both the server and client side